sushant097/medical-rag-chatbot/README.md

 This repo includes a **GitHub Actions workflow** (`.github/workflows/cicd.yaml`) for seamless deployment:

-1. Build and push Docker image to **Amazon ECR**.
+1. Build & push Docker image to **Amazon ECR**.
-2. Launch **EC2 self-hosted runner**.
+2. EC2 self-hosted runner pulls the image.
-3. Pull and run the latest image with environment variables injected from GitHub Secrets.

-Required AWS IAM Policies:

-* `AmazonEC2ContainerRegistryFullAccess`
-* `AmazonEC2FullAccess`
+3. Flask app runs in a container on port `8080`.

 Required GitHub Secrets: